 What If I Need an Absentee Ballot After the Deadline?

-If there are extenuating circumstances, you can request an absentee ballot after that—just call your town office or city hall.
+For November, when the deadline remains the Thursday before Election Day, if there are extenuating circumstances, you can request an absentee ballot after that—just call your town office or city hall.
 These special circumstances are:

 - An unexpected absence from the municipality during the entire time the polls are open on election day;

 - A physical disability,

 - An inability to travel to the polls because the voter is a resident of a coastal island ward or precinct; or

 - An incapacity or illness that has resulted in the voter being unable to leave home or a treatment facility.